jncc/sac-microsite/README.md

 Special Areas of Conservation (SACs) are strictly protected sites designated under the EC Habitats Directive.

-The SAC Microsite is hosted by Github Pages and is published from the `gh-pages` branch.
+The SAC microsite https://sac.jncc.gov.uk is hosted on Github Pages.
+The website is a "static site" built from data held in the master Access database.

-The data manager can `git clone` clone the site on their local PC, and use the readme.md file to follow the instructions.
+A data manager can clone the site on their local PC, and follow the instructions in this readme file to update the site.

-The PC will only need Dotnet SDK/Runtime, Access x64 drivers and Git installed; both are available as Windows MSI installers.
+## Local development

 A text editor such as VS Code is recommended.
 Github Desktop is very helpful too.

-## Data updates

-The data update step requires the x64 Microsoft Access drivers to be installed.
-The drivers can be found [here](https://www.microsoft.com/en-gb/download/details.aspx?id=13255).
-Choosing `AccessDatabaseEngine_X64.exe` when promted.
-This means updating the data from the Access Database will currently **ONLY work on Windows**.

-If you already have a 32-bit install of Microsoft office you will need to run the install in passive mode, open an admin console (powershell or command prompt), navigate to the folder and run:

-    AccessDatabaseEngine_X64.exe /quiet

-You will need to have an admin account if you do the updates or development on a windows machine and wish to use the dotnet sdk.

-## Local development

 You need .NET Core SDK 2.2. https://dotnet.microsoft.com/download/dotnet-core/2.2

-Open a command terminal in the `sac-microsite` folder.
+Open a command terminal in the `sac-microsite` local respository folder.

 Ensure you have the lastest commit of code from Github by using Github Desktop or `git pull` if you are comfortable with the Git command line.
 Then run